StellarStoic/SC_NOTAM/README.md

 The script will print NOTAM data for the current day, 3 days, 1 week, or 1 month, including converted altitudes and KML links for visualization.
 As mentioned earlier, scripts ending with the letter `_G` are built to ignore NOTAMs that are not relevant for paragliding, hang gliding, and drone pilots.

-To store NOTAMs in JSON files, set the default value from `False` to `True`:
+- To store NOTAMs in JSON files, set the default value from `False` to `True`:
+- To download KML files from the links in JSON files, set the default value from `False` to `True`:
+- To unzip the KML files, set the default value from `False` to `True`:

 ```python
 SAVE_JSON_FILES = False